ISISNeutronMuon/quickBayes/docs/source/cf_methods.rst

 The probability of the data will be the same for all models, so by taking a ratio the term can be removed

 .. math::
-   :name: odds
+   :label: odds

    O_{21} = \frac{P(M_2 | D)}{P(M_1 | D) = \frac{P(D | M_2)P(M_2)}{P(D | M_1)P(M_1)}

 where :math:`0_{21}` is the odds factor for models two (:math:`M_2`) and one (:math:`M_1`).
 Assuming that there is no prior knowledge then :math:`P(M_1) \approx P(M_2)`.
-Then equation :numref:`odds` can be simplified to
+Then equation :math:numref:`odds` can be simplified to

 .. math::
    O_{21} = \frac{P(D | M_2)}{P(D | M_1)},